ldtp/cobra/README.txt

 Minimum requirement .NET3.5

-Downloaded latest binary from http://download.freedesktop.org/ldtp/cobra-latest/ and please share your feedback with us.
+Downloaded latest binary from http://download.freedesktop.org/ldtp/cobra-latest/ and please share your feedback with us (nagappan@gmail.com).

 Test scripts can be written in Python / Ruby / Java / C# / VB.NET / PowerShell and it can be extended to other languages.